 The Altstetten and Höngg energy network is a flagship project for the environmentally friendly energy supply of the future.
 For the connection of the Werdhölzli sewage treatment plant to the planned transmission network in Höngg to the north, an underground connection was created between the sewage treatment plant site and Höngg using a wash borehole under the Limmat river.

 The history of district heating goes back a long way.
 As early as in the 1970s, waste heat from waste incineration was used in the city of Zurich.
-Since 2000 , ewz has been supplying district heating from renewable sources, such as lake water and waste heat from treated waste water.
+Since 2000 , we have been supplying district heating from renewable sources, such as lake water and waste heat from treated wastewater.
 Today, district heating networks cover a good third of the city of Zurich – with that figure expected to rise to around 60% by 2040.

-Check the city of Zurich’s energy planning map (in German) to see the possibility of connecting to a district heating network.
+Use the district heating information tool (in German) to check whether connection to a district heating network is possible.
 There is no requirement to connect.
 Find out more about our heating network solutions.

 By using locally available renewable energy sources, you’re helping to reduce CO₂ emissions.
 In addition, you’re meeting current and future energy policy requirements.
 One possible source is waste heat from sewage treatment plants or technical facilities such as data centres.
 In addition, wood, groundwater and lake water can be used as sources of heating and cooling for thermal networks.
 All of these energy sources are renewable and locally available, so they don’t have to be imported.